lovelejess/scribble/_posts/2019-08-17-swift4-setting-up-ui-test-bundles.md

 ![sample image](../images/ios-ui-test-failure-screenshot.png)

   * If you look closely, you can see that I wrote my expectation wrong.
 The result should be 10, and not 0 since `9 + 1 = 10`.
 Oops, let's change that to make our test pass!

+### Example Refactored UI Tests
+* It's best to refactor your UI Tests so that the shared components of your tests are only ran once.
+This will make the tests more performant and run faster!
+* Make sure that you set up your tests to the assumed starting position.
+For instance, I was testing the InfoViewController, and I just assumed that my test knew where to start, but it loaded at the calcuator view from the previous run.
+Therefore I needed to set up my test to start at InformationView.
+Sample code below:

+    ```
+    class InfoViewUITests: XCTestCase {
+        private var app: XCUIApplication!

+        override func setUp() {
+            super.setUp()
+            continueAfterFailure = false
+            // UI tests must launch the application that they test.
+            // Doing this in setup will make sure it happens for each test method.
+            app = XCUIApplication()
+            app.launch()

+            app.navigationBars["Master"].buttons["Menu"].tap()
+            app.tables.staticTexts["Information"].tap()
+        }

+        override func tearDown() {
+            super.tearDown()
+        }

+        func testExample() {
+            let informationNavigationBar = app.navigationBars["Information"]

+            XCTAssertTrue(informationNavigationBar.otherElements["Information"].exists)

+        }
+    }

+    ```